 I recommend you get a peri bottle for every bathroom in your house, regardless of whether you give birth in a hospital or at home.
 That way, you don't have to carry it to every bathroom you use.

-A peri bottle is a small squeeze bottle that you fill with warm water or a solution.
-It is recommended that you use this to cleanse the area after each trip to the restroom.
-If it stings when you urinate, you may also point and squeeze the water on the area while you empty your bladder, as this will minimize stinging and pain.
+Peri bottles are small squeeze bottles filled with warm water or a solution.
+After using the restroom, you should wipe the area with this.
+To minimize stinging and pain when you urinate, you may also point and squeeze the water on the spot while you empty your bladder.

-Your discomfort and pain will largely depend on the degree of the cut or tear.
-A larger tear will be more painful.
-Some women with smaller tears or bruising can get away with keeping the area clean to prevent discomfort.
-Here are some suggestions for pain relief.
+The amount of discomfort and pain you experience will largely depend on the severity of the injury.
+A more significant tear is likely to cause more discomfort.
+If you have more minor tears or bruises, you can keep the area clean to prevent discomfort.
+Here are some ways to relieve pain.

 Cold postpartum pads

-If you gave birth at the hospital, they will probably give you a special cold pack to place in your underwear.
-Keep some postpartum pads in your freezer for at home; They will reduce swelling and discomfort, and they feel great.
-You may also use a cold pack to sit on.
+If you gave birth in a hospital, they would provide a cold pack for you in your underwear.
+Your freezer should always contain some postpartum pads; they will reduce swelling and discomfort, and they feel great.
+You can also use cold packs for sitting.